-Anyway, Ridgeback.
+So, Ridgeback.
 They're still about!
 I had a 603 (it might not have been a GX) in the mid-1990s; it turned into my Epping Forest bike for half a decade.
 It was the first mountain bike I bought new, and also the only one I bought new.
 Fading memory says it cost me £120 in early 1995, or £250-ish adjusted to today's money.
 It was the cheapest bike you could buy that a real bike shop would stock.
-The components were just-above-rock-bottom basic, but it had a Tange cro-moly frame that wasn't pointless upgrading.
+The components were just-above-rock-bottom basic, but it had a decent Tange cro-moly frame that wasn't pointless upgrading.

 A few bits such as red-ish anodised Club Roost handlebars with NOS brace, an Azonic Shorty CNC stem, and purple titanium bolts that cost half as much as the bike.